 Doctors and other researchers at Seattle Children’s and at our SCCA partner organizations engage in lab research and clinical trials.

 In the lab

-Though the cells may have come from people with cancer who gave consent to use samples of their tissue, these people have no other role in the study.
+Or, researchers may study the ways that certain types of cancer cells respond to a medicine.
+These cells may come from animals or from people with cancer who gave permission to use samples of their tissue.
+These people have no other role in the study.
 In basic research studies, the cells are exposed to the medicine in the lab; the people do not take the medicine.

 Researchers can learn a great deal about how a disease develops and how it responds to different treatments, or interventions, through lab research.
-Often this type of research becomes the basis for clinical trials later on.
+Often, this type of research becomes the basis for clinical trials later on.

 In the clinic